Coder-Python/real-estate-price-prediction/README.md

 }
 ```

+The previous request if for a house with 120m² of living area, with 4 rooms, at Liège.

-The json output is as follow, the value is rounded to an integer :
+The json output is as follow, the predicted price is an integer :

 ```json
 {"prediction": 315310}